malcprentice/malcprentice.github.io/0-source/Projects - write an essay about ethical consumption.md

 ** No Wikipedia, no Wikis, no pedias, including Encyclopaedias.
 ** No "question answering" sites (Quora, Yahoo, About.com)

-### Japanese OK?
-* Yes, using Japanese sources is OK
+Also:
+* Read at least 50% English sources
+** Reading 50% in your language is OK,
-* BUT take notes in English!
+** But take 100% of your notes in English
+* Notes should be short
+** Use keywords and short phrases
+** Don't write sentences yet.
+* Do not plagiarise!
 ** Do not copy-paste English notes!
 ** Read, understand, and write your own notes
-** Write keywords, not sentences
-* In your essay, I want __50% English sources__
+** A very detailed look is here: [[Invention - recognise and avoid plagiarism]]

-## Homework 3A: Research "What is your product?"
+### Some ideas for researching "What is your product?"
-* Where does it come from?
-* Who makes it?
+* What kind of thing is it? ("Definition")
-* What is it used for?
+* What different kinds are there ("Partition")
-* How is it made?
-* How is it similar or different to something we know better?
+* How is it similar/different to something we know better? ("Comparison")

-## Homework 3B: Research Problems (Cause-Effect)
+* How is it made? ("Time Order")
+* What else do you know? ("Details").
+For example:
+** Where does it come from?
+** Who makes it?
+** What is it used for?

+### Some ideas for researching Problems
-### Think about the WHOLE LIFE of the product
+* Think about the WHOLE LIFE of the product
-* Preparations (e.g. deforestation by fire)
+** Preparations (e.g. deforestation by fire)
-* Collection (e.g. mining pollution, slave labour)
+** Collection (e.g. mining pollution, slave labour)
-* Production (e.g. suicide by workers, factory collapses)
-* Recycling (e.g. pollution http://edition.cnn.com/2013/05/30/world/asia/china-electronic-waste-e-waste/ )
+** Production (e.g. suicide by workers, factory collapses) ** Recycling (e.g. pollution http://edition.cnn.com/2013/05/30/world/asia/china-electronic-waste-e-waste/)

-### Think about the effect on people
+* Think about the effect on people
-* People producing/collecting/assembling/recycling the thing
+** People producing/collecting/assembling/recycling the thing
-* People displaced from the land used
-* People living near the place it is made/recycled
+** People living near where it is made/recycled

-### Think about the effect on the environment
+* Think about the effect on the environment
-* animals
+** animals
-* plants
+** plants
-* soil
+** soil
-* air
+** air
-* water
+** water

 # Project Homework 4 - Research your solutions and responses
-Find at least three solutions
+Read three MORE things (total 6 minimum)
+This time, focus on SOLUTIONS and RESPONSES
-Choose solutions that are happening NOW, not in the past or future Solutions are usually:
+Solutions are usually:
 * Things students can do
 * Things NGOs, governments, etc, are doing
 * Things companies are doing
+* Things people are doing NOW, not things in past or future

+Solutions are not perfect.
+If they were, there would be no problems.
+* Also research RESPONSES
+* Are your solutions working well?
+How do you know?
+* Are your solutions not working well?
+How do you know?

-### Some ideas for researching solutions
+### Some ideas for researching SOLUTIONS
 * Labelling laws (dolphin safe tuna)
 * Fairtrade and similar programs
 * Any NGO working on the problem